phaserjs/phaser/README.md

 Features
 --------

-Phaser was born from a cross-polination of the AS3 Flixel game library and our own internal HTML5 game framework.
+Phaser was born from a cross-pollination of the AS3 Flixel game library and our own internal HTML5 game framework.
 The objective was to allow you to make games _really_ quickly and remove some of the speed barriers HTML5 puts in your way.

 Phaser fully or partially supports the following features.
 This list is growing constantly and we are aware there are still a number of essential features missing: